Apple Butter Pancakes

-- In a medium size bowl beat together the milk, apple butter, egg and melted butter.
+- In a medium size bowl, beat together milk, apple butter, egg and melted butter.

 - Add the wet ingredients to the dry ingredients and mix until completely incorporated.

-- Add one teaspoon of oil into a pan over medium heat and cook each pancake for 2-3 minutes on each side or until golden brown.
+- Add one teaspoon of oil into a pan over medium heat (see note) and cook each pancake for 2-3 minutes on each side, or until golden brown.

 - Serve the pancakes warm with any toppings you like.
-We went for pecans and honey.
+We like pecans and honey.
 Enjoy!

 - Makes about 8-10 pancakes.